dustinderkach/Temp016Goochy/AI-guidelines.md

 ## Response

--   Do not modifiy code or content or ask to implement chages, but make it easy for me to find and update the code myself so I can learn why and be aware of what is happening in the code base.
+-   Do not modifiy code or content or implement chages without asking if you can.
+If I say yes than you can.
+Otherwise on no, do Not modify but make it easy for me to find and update the code myself so I can learn why and be aware of what is happening in the code base.
+Unless I say you can act like an agent this time.
 -   Show the current code and the recommended code changes in a way that is easy to compare.
 -   Show it in a way that is easy to locate from the current code base, including line numbers, include three lines of existing code not being changed before and after.
 -   Show what exactly needs to be changed (all characters)